Estimated reading time: 8 minutes

 We talk about diverse green manures and how important they are for the soil all the time.

-It’s a key practice for home gardeners and one of the techniques that help us maintain healthy soil in our on-farm nursery.
+It’s a key practice for home gardeners and one of the techniques that helps us maintain healthy soil in our on-farm nursery.

 Our nursery is made up of four different blocks.
 Once we’ve harvested a crop of trees from any given block, it’s allowed to lie fallow (unused) for a couple of years before we rotate back to the same block.

-While it’s fallow, we plant a green manure crop in the block.
+While a patch is fallow we plant it with a green manure crop.
 This restores soil fertility, feeds the soil, and replaces the organic matter we’ve removed by growing and harvesting hundreds of fruit trees.

-The exact same principles can be used to improve the soil before you plant fruit trees in your garden, or to maintain fertility in your vegie garden.
+The same principles can be used to improve the soil before you plant fruit trees in your garden or to maintain fertility in your vegie garden.

 Diverse green manure seed mixed with sand in a bucket prior to spreading